DeepSportradar/cricket-bowl-release-challenge/README.md

 ```shell
 python main.py --epochs 50
 ```

-## Data

-Data have been annotated internally by Sportradar.
-The dataset is a collection of cricket videos, which are already publicly available, with about "2 overs" of a cricket game.
-Annotations provide the action type "is bowling" or "bowl release" in the "event" key.
-The bounding boxes of players and their role are also provided under the key "person".
-This dataset has been curated and provided by Sportradar.

 ## Submission on EvalAI
 Submit your result through the [challenge page on the EvalAI platform](https://eval.ai/web/challenges/challenge-page/2077/overview).